Group representation for even and odd involutive commutative residuated chains: Preliminaries

 Section~\ref{PReLimiNAriEs} contains results on the local unit element function of involutive FL$_e$-algebras, a key concept for our representation theorem.
 Even involutive FL$_e$-algebras with non-idempotent and idempotent falsum constants will be characterized with respect to odd involutive FL$_e$-algebras in Sections~\ref{WaRMuPEVEN_NID} and \ref{WaRMuPEVEN_ID}, respectively.
-In Section~\ref{COnsTRUctioN2} even and odd involutive FL$_e$-chains will be cut into a disjoint union of their layer algebras, which are also even or odd involutive FL$_e$-chains but more specific ones than the original algebra in the sense that they are either cancellative or are close to being such.
-This specificity allows for establishing a strong connection between them and totally ordered abelian groups in Section~\ref{COnsTRUctioN}, by using the characterizations of Sections~\ref{WaRMuPEVEN_NID} and \ref{WaRMuPEVEN_ID}.
-These lead to the main result of the paper in Section~\ref{NaVegre}: every even or odd involutive commutative residuated chain can be uniquely represented by a family of totally ordered abelian groups and certain homomorphisms between them.
+In Section~\ref{COnsTRUctioN2} even and odd involutive FL$_e$-chains will be partitioned into their so-called layer algebras, which are also even or odd involutive FL$_e$-chains but more specific ones than the original algebra in the sense that they are either cancellative or are close to being such: in the latter case there exists a canonical homomorphism which maps the layer algebra into a cancellative one from which the layer algebra can be uniquely recovered.
+This specificity allows for establishing a connection between them and abelian $o$-groups in Section~\ref{COnsTRUctioN}, by using the characterizations of Sections~\ref{WaRMuPEVEN_NID} and \ref{WaRMuPEVEN_ID}.
+These lead to the main result of the paper in Section~\ref{NaVegre}: a one-to-one correspondence in a constructive manner between the class of all even or odd involutive commutative residuated chains and the class of bunches of layer groups.
+Layer groups are direct systems of abelian $o$-groups equipped with further structure.